PET HEALTH

 How much does it cost to treat pneumonia in dogs?

-Treating pneumonia in dogs may come with a cost.
-For instance, antibiotics or other medication can cost you about $50 – $150, and oxygen support may cost about $130.8 X-rays may also tack on another expense (about $200 – $300), and if your pup needs hospitalization, specialized treatment could cost several thousand dollars.8,9
+Treating pneumonia in your dog may come with a cost.
+For instance, oxygen therapy can cost between $800 – $3,000.6 X-rays may also tack on another expense (around $150 – $250), and if your pup needs hospitalization, that could cost between $800 – $1,500 per night.6,7 Don’t forget about the costs of the vet visits themselves and any medications your dog may need.

-Don’t worry!
-If you can’t swing the treatment out of pocket, pet insurance may help cover the costs — even if your dog is hospitalized.
+If you can’t swing the treatment out of pocket, pet insurance may help you cover the costs — even if your dog is hospitalized.